 - Draw with him -allow him to draw.

 - Write words in mind map (recommended) what all he says about sex.

 - If possible prompt him with words to understand how much he knows and what all you need to clarify.

-Share that this word or context is not used openly in our society - if possible share why you think so.
-Ask him how does he feels with different gender (you need to decide how open he is is to talk) - talk in small dosages.
-Talk in different situations, invite him to talk ...so you were asking for sex, do you know how boys and girls are different? and so on.
+Share that this word or context is not used openly in our society.
+If possible share why you think so.
+Ask him how does he feels with different gender (you need to decide how open he is is to talk) – talk in small dosages.
+Talk in different situations, invite him to talk.
+As questions like “you were asking questions about the word sex, do you know how boys and girls are different? ” and many other questions around the topic.
 Try not to give any false information.
-Also understand that he already is exposed to many things, so its time to talk more and talk more openly.
+I also understand that he already is exposed to many things, so its time to talk more and talk more openly.
 Talk not only about sex but many other aspects.
-Look at this as an opportunity to bring this topic in your dining room.
+Look at this as an opportunity to bring this topic to your dining room.

-Says a 18yrs old..."But to be able to honestly say to others, one must be at peace with the subject themselves.
-If in my mind there is a guilt or thoughts that make me feel bad about myself, then as a person it will be difficult to tell the child aboutsex as it is".
-She was exposed to the topic of sex when she was 9yrs old, initially she would feel shy to talk later she started educating her own brother who was just six and was curious.
-The books on sex education was kept in open cupboards.
-More you talk and more you talk openly, the chances are that kids will take it more openly and keep this topic healthy.
-Its a myth that If you talk to them they will become more curious and get involved in unhealthy sexual activities.
-Also it important to inform that child that in today's society sex is a taboo topic.
-Also people use code words, make fun of it but sex is not BAD.
-Another thing is as a parent it imp to be open about the topic and answer the child questions honestly.
-It is also imp to not give over info, that's why it important to understand the childs meaning of sex.
+She was exposed to the topic of sex when she was 9yrs old, initially, she would feel shy to talk and later she started educating her own brother who was just six and was curious.
+The books on sex education were kept in open cupboards.
+The more you talk and the more you talk openly, the chances are that kids will take it more openly and keep this topic healthy.
+It’s a myth that If you talk to them they will become more curious and get involved in unhealthy sexual activities.
+Also it important to inform that child that in today’s society sex is a taboo topic.
+Also, people use code words, make fun of it but sex is not BAD.
+As a parent it is important to be open about the topic and answer the child questions honestly.
+It is also imp to not give over information, that’s why it important to understand the child’s meaning of sex.
 There are many aspects of sex and the child will discover them slowly in life.